 We need to validate the NOT NULLABILITY and define correctly as well as the mapping to the source system.
 We also have a second look to insure that no attributes may have been over looked.

+As discussed we decided to define all ‘settings’ fields as nullable.